AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 Column-level control can be applied at the schema level based on the type of schemas:

-1. Standard schemas: To restrict access to one or more columns use the permission-based labels and apply them to the XDM schema (including ad hoc XDM schema)  representing datasets.
+1. **Standard schemas**: To restrict access to one or more columns use the permission-based labels and apply them to the XDM schema (including ad hoc XDM schema) representing datasets.
-1. Ad hoc schemas: The permission labelling is consistently applied even for datasets created via query service either using a predefined schema or schema generated (ad hoc schema) as part of CTAS operation.
+1. **Ad hoc schemas**: Permission labelling is consistently applied even for datasets created via Query Service either using a predefined schema or schema generated as part of CTAS operation (ad hoc schema).

 Once the appropriate level of access has been applied using labels, the following **system behavior** occurs when a user tries to access the non-accessible data: